-Archaeological and historical investigations were conducted by Cross-Cultural Research Systems at 103 Catron in Santa Fe's Downtown Historic District for the construction of new condominiums in the place of the El Seville Apartments (Snow 2003).
+Archaeological and historical investigations were conducted by Cross-Cultural Research Systems at in Santa Fe's Downtown Historic District for the construction of new condominiums in the place of (Snow 2003).
 Archaeological testing across the 2.5-acre property disclosed scarce artifacts, limited to the period of occupancy by Thomas B. Catron and his family.
 A portion of a cement basement wall of a secondary structure on the site was encountered in one of the backhoe trenches.
 No significant cultural features or materials were observed below the asphalted portions of the apartment complex.
-Two test pits and six test trenches revealed a sparse number of artifacts, which dated to the midto-late nineteenth century, except for a single sherd of Santa Fe Black on White.
+Two test pits and six test trenches revealed a sparse number of artifacts, which dated to the mid-to-late nineteenth century, except for a single sherd of Santa Fe Black on White.
 Soils across the lot are predominately of loose to compacted sand with a third overlay of sandy humus stemming from use after about 1874.

-This project was initiated when bone, ceramics, and ash were discovered during routine landscaping activities in San Francisco Plaza (Mcintosh 2004).
-Landscaping personnel had excavated approximately 10% of the site, with 30-50 cm deep trenches reaching all areas of the plaza.
-Between 20 and 25 artifacts had been recovered by the landscapers from one trench in the north portion of the plaza.
-An ash lens had been observed in another trench in the north portion of the plaza.
+This project was initiated when bone, ceramics, and ash were discovered during routine landscaping (Mcintosh 2004).
+Landscaping personnel had excavated approximately activities in 10% of the site, with 30-50 cm deep trenches reaching all areas of .
+Between 20 and 25 artifacts had been recovered by the landscapers from one trench in the north portion of .
+An ash lens had been observed in another trench in the north portion of .
 Artifacts consisted primarily of saw-cut animal bone, metal building debris, and late 19th and 20th Century Tewa, Mexican, and domestic ceramics.
-Artifacts were not observed in the south portion of the plaza.
+Artifacts were not observed in the south portion of .
 All trenches were inspected by the archaeologist to determine stratigraphic integrity.
 Over 80 percent of the site was observed to contain disturbed deposits.
 Intact deposits and late 19th and early 20th Century artifacts associated with an ash lens (Feature 1) were observed in the north portion of the site.
 Subsequent archaeological investigations determined that the artifacts and Feature 1 are consistent with a small trash discard burn area associated with a late 19th or early 20th Century residence.
 Archival research indicates the presence of a structure at the site boundary by the middle 1800s.
 At least two 18th Century structures stood within 40 meters of the site by the middle 1700s.